*Please see a note on citations below.

 Conference & Workshop Papers

-“Female Power & Supernatural Politics in Malay Polygamy”, upcoming presentation at the “Politics & the Supernatural in Asia” workshop, Pembroke College, University of Cambridge, 11 October.
+“Female Power & Supernatural Politics in Malay Polygamy”, in “Politics & the Supernatural in Asia” Workshop, Pembroke College, University of Cambridge, 11 October.

-“Of Wives & Witches: Sorcery in Malay Polygyny”, upcoming presentation at the 11th International Convention of Asia Scholars, International Institute for Asian Studies, Leiden, 16-19 July.
+“Of Wives & Witches: Sorcery in Malay Polygyny”, 11th International Convention of Asia Scholars (ICAS), International Institute for Asian Studies, Leiden, 16-19 July.

-“Risky Romance: Illicit Intimacy & Moral Policing in Contemporary Malaysia”, presentation at the 9th Religion in Society Conference, Religion in Society Research Network, Granada, 25-26 April.
+“Risky Romance: Illicit Intimacy & Moral Policing in Contemporary Malaysia”, 9th Religion in Society Conference, Religion in Society Research Network, Granada, 25-26 April.
 [Also a recipient of the Emerging Scholar Award at this conference.]

-“Halalizing the Haram: Illicit Intimacy in an Islamized State in Contemporary Malaysia”, presentation at the “Bureaucratizing Diversity in Muslim Southeast Asia & Beyond” workshop, Harvard Law School Islamic Legal Studies Program: Law & Social Change, Harvard University, Cambridge MA, 4-5 April.
+“Halalizing the Haram: Illicit Intimacy in an Islamized State in Contemporary Malaysia”, in “Bureaucratizing Diversity in Muslim Southeast Asia & Beyond” Workshop, Harvard Law School Islamic Legal Studies Program: Law & Social Change, Harvard University, Cambridge MA, 4-5 April.

-“Loose Laws & Questionable Morals: Moral Policing & Eloped Marriages at the Malaysian-Thai Border”, presentation at the “Criminalizing & Emancipatory Trends in Family Law in Indonesia & Other Muslim-Majority Countries” workshop, Royal Netherlands Institute of Southeast Asian & Caribbean Studies (KITLV), Leiden, 15-16 November.
+“Loose Laws & Questionable Morals: Moral Policing & Eloped Marriages at the Malaysian-Thai Border”, in “Criminalizing & Emancipatory Trends in Family Law in Indonesia & Other Muslim-Majority Countries” Workshop, Royal Netherlands Institute of Southeast Asian & Caribbean Studies (KITLV), Leiden, 15-16 November.

-“Marrying Married Men: Polygyny & Changing Conjugal Aspirations of Modern Malay Women”, presentation at “Marriage & Modernity in Comparative Perspective” Workshop, University of Hamburg, 27 October.
+“Marrying Married Men: Polygyny & Changing Conjugal Aspirations of Modern Malay Women”, in “Marriage & Modernity in Comparative Perspective” Workshop, University of Hamburg, 27 October.

 “The Human Rights of Women in Marriage”, Global Human Rights Teach-Out, organized by Leiden University & Coursera, Leiden & The Hague, 17-20 October.